-The Company is a premier provider of human capital management solutions.
-It is a leading provider of executive search, leadership consulting services and middle management solutions.
-The Company helps its clients with their human capital needs by identifying, developing and deploying executives and building leadership teams across the globe.
-The Company's access to and influence with key decision makers provides a unique positioning among human capital management companies.
+The Company is a premier global provider of talent management solutions including executive recruitment, leadership consulting services and high impact recruitment solutions.
+The Company is uniquely positioned to help its clients with their human capital needs by assisting our clients to attract, engage, develop and reward their talent.
 The Company's unique global positioning allows it to maintain enhanced brand visibility and to attract and retain high-caliber consultants.

-The Company provides its services to a broad range of clients through the expertise of more than 450 consultants located in 37 countries throughout the world.
-As such, executive officers in the Company need to have the skills and experience to manage and motivate an organization spread over a large number of countries with varying business and regulatory environments.
-The market for these talented individuals is competitive, and as such, the Company's compensation philosophy is focused on ensuring the right candidates can be attracted, retained and properly rewarded for their contributions.
+The Company provides its services to a broad range of clients through the expertise of more than 513 consultants located in 35 countries throughout the world.
+Accordingly, the Company's executive officers must have the skills and experience to manage and motivate an organization spread over a large number of countries with varying business and regulatory environments.
+The market for these talented individuals is highly competitive.
+The Company's compensation philosophy focuses on ensuring the right candidates can be attracted, retained and properly rewarded for their contributions.